Abortion Pill (Medical Abortion) up to 10 weeks

 Bleeding & Cramping

 Most people can expect very heavy bleeding with this method and it is normal to pass some large clots.
 Bleeding may continue off and on for several days or weeks and can range from a light flow or spotting to heavier, like a period.
 However, if you do not begin bleeding within 24 hours or you are soaking through 2 or more pads per hour for 2 hours in a row, please call AWC immediately.
-Cramping is normal with this type of abortion.
-Cramps may at times be quite painful and much worse than a period.
+Cramping is normal with this type of abortion and may be much worse than a period.
 Pain medication will be prescribed.

-Sometimes these symptoms can be a side effect of the Mifeprex™ and Misoprostol tablets.
-Call our office immediately if, more than 24 hours after taking Misoprostol, you experience symptoms of nausea, vomiting, or diarrhea and weakness with or without abdominal pain, and with or without fever.
+Sometimes these symptoms can be a side effect of the Mifeprex™ and misoprostol tablets.
+Call our office immediately if, more than 24 hours after taking misoprostol, you experience symptoms of nausea, vomiting, or diarrhea and weakness with or without abdominal pain, or with or without fever.